HassaanTariq/AI_A6/README.md

 - style.css: visual design
 - app.js: world simulation, KB, CNF rules, resolution engine
 - report.md: project report content (convert to PDF for submission)

-## Notes for submission
-- Create a PDF from report.md and add your links on the first page.
-- Zip the entire project using the required naming format.